 \begin{prop} There exists a fundamental sequence. \end{prop} \begin{proof} Take $F_0 = X$.
 Given any complete Borel section $F$, its intersection with every orbit is infinite modulo a smooth set (if the intersection of an orbit with a set is finite, then we can choose an element from each such nonempty intersection in a Borel way and get a Borel transversal).
-Thus, by \ref{smooth sets are in C_1}, $F$ is aperiodic modulo $\C_1$.
-Now use Lemma \ref{markers} to write $F = A \cup B, A \cap B = \0$, where $A,B$ are also complete sections.
-Let now $P,Q$ be as in Lemma \ref{comparability} for $A,B$, and hence $A^P \prec_2 B^P, B^Q \preceq_2 A^Q$ because we can take $\I = \gen{A,B}$.
+Thus, by \cref{smooth sets are in C_1}, $F$ is aperiodic modulo $\Cfrak_1$.
+Now use \cref{markers} (the proof of this does not use any results from the current paper, so there is no loop) to write $F = A \cup B, A \cap B = \0$, where $A,B$ are also complete sections.
+Let now $P,Q$ be as in \cref{comparability} for $A,B$, and hence $A^P \prec_2 B^P, B^Q \preceq_2 A^Q$ because we can take $\I = \gen{A,B}$.
 Let $A' = A^P \cup B^Q, B' = B^P \cup A^Q$.
 Then $F = A' \cup B', A' \cap B' = \0$, $A' \preceq B'$ and $A'$ is also a complete Borel section.
-By (e) of \ref{properties of [A/B]}, $[F/A'] \geq 2$ modulo $\C_3$.
+By (e) of \cref{properties of [A/B]}, $[F/A'] \geq 2$ modulo $\Cfrak_3$.
 Iterate this process to inductively define $F_n$. \end{proof}